-This action is also consistent with the Selectboard's Strategic Town Goal of managing town finances.
+This action is also consistent with the Select Board's Strategic Town Goal of managing town finances and sustainability/open space protection and management and other sustainability focus areas.

 Medfield does an excellent job managing existing parks and recreation facilities and it is probably the envy of many of its peer communities.
 Nonetheless, there are opportunities to address some opportunities with improved parks and recreation maintenance and management.